Jerry Falwell's Deal With the Devil

 Republican named Gene Keith run

 for Congress in Florida.
-By

 summer 1993, Reber began long